Nealsbo/AudioPad/README.md

 # AudioPad

-Quick-and-dirty media player and soundpad(wip)
+Quick-and-dirty simple media player and soundpad(wip)

+Play on double click and assigned keys

 Used libs(3rd party):
 - SDL2